 There is no required format for a life care plan.
-However, there are certain key components you will find in any life care plan.
+However, you will find specific critical components in any life care plan.

-- Introduction/Summary: most life care plans start with a summary or introduction section.
-The introduction basically just describes child's injuries and outlines how the life care plan was prepared.
+- Introduction/Summary: Most life care plans start with a summary or introduction section.
+The introduction basically just describes the child’s injuries and outlines how the life care plan was prepared.

-- Medical History: this is something you will find is any life care plan.
-The medical history section provides a detailed narrative of the child's initial injury, diagnosis, and subsequent course of treatment.
-This section is often very detailed and is drafted based on review of the available medical records.
-The medical history section is important because it sets the table for estimating what treatment and services will be required and how much they will cost.
-The future medical needs and support services a child will require can vary significantly depending on the unique nature of the child's injury.
-The medical history section fully explains the specific type of injury and the resulting physical and/or mental impact of the injury.
+- Medical History: You will find this in any life care plan.
+The medical history section provides a detailed narrative of the child’s initial injury, diagnosis, and subsequent course of treatment.
+This section is often very detailed and is drafted based on a review of the available medical records.
+The medical history section is crucial because it sets the table for estimating what treatment and services will be required and how much they will cost.
+The future medical needs and support services a child will require can vary significantly depending on the unique nature of the child’s injury.
+The medical history section thoroughly explains the specific type of injury and the resulting physical and/or mental impact of the injury.

-- Summary of Costs: this section is usually just an outline list of all the various types of medical care and/or services that the child will require in light of his injury.
-The total estimated costs of the medical care and other services is usually provided along with an itemized statement of costs by type and time frame.
+- Summary of Costs: This section is usually just an outline list of all the various types of medical care and/or services the child will require in light of his injury.
+The total estimated costs of medical care and other services are usually provided along with an itemized statement of costs by type and time frame.
 For example, the summary of costs section may begin with a total overall cost estimate, followed by a cost breakdown of various categories (e.g., medications, testing, therapy, counseling, etc.).
-Some plans provide further itemized costs estimates for each category (e.g., for "medications" a detailed list of each separate medication and its cost).
+Some plans provide further itemized costs estimates for each category (e.g., for “medications,” a detailed list of each separate medication and its cost).

-- Explanation of Costs: this section of the report offers another level of detail for each cost item.
-The explanation of costs section goes through each separate treatment, medication or service in all the categories.
-For each item, the report offers a brief explanation of what it is; why it is necessary; and how much it will cost.
+- Explanation of Costs: This report section offers another level of detail for each cost item.
+The explanation of costs section goes through each treatment, medication, or service in all the categories.
+For each item, the report briefly explains what it is, why it is necessary, and how much it will cost.

-- Sources & References: at the end of the life care plan there is usually a section similar to an index which lists the source used for the cost estimates in the report.
+- Sources & References: At the end of the life care plan, there is usually a section similar to an index that lists the source used for the cost estimates in the report.
 This usually includes current pricing and fees from providers showing the costs of medications or diagnostic tests.
-It can also include healthcare cost estimates in 3>rd party studies or reports and/or previous expenses from prior treatments.
-Finally, most reports end with a list of all the medical records and other documents that were reviewed in preparing the life care plan.
+It can also include healthcare cost estimates in 3>rd party studies, reports, and/or previous expenses from prior treatments.
+Finally, most reports end with a list of all the medical records and other documents reviewed to prepare the life care plan.

 - Required medications

-- Mobility aids and/or adaptive equipment (wheelchairs, learning aids, etc.)
+- Mobility aids and adaptive equipment (wheelchairs, learning aids, etc.)

 - Mobility modifications to the home (wheelchair ramps, lifts, handrails)